 The technology can automate the migration of the software layer to the boxes that best match the needs of the workload, all from a single point of control, allowing movement between physical servers, whether they're single CPU, SMP, multi-cores, blade or virtual infrastructure servers.

-Tony Lock, chief analyst for Bloor Research, and an industry expert familiar with PlateSpin, said he's been impressed by what the company is trying to do, and thinks that if it can get the word out that they can
+Tony Lock, chief analyst for Bloor Research, and an industry expert familiar with PlateSpin, said he's been impressed by what the company is trying to do, and thinks that if it can get the word out that they can help companies break free of the physical boundaries between their applications, operating systems and servers, they just might strike gold.

 "If they can do a really good job marketing [OS Portability], they have the potential to find an awful lot of willing users.
 A lot of organizations out there have all sorts of different hardware in their data center, and at the moment there is a drive to utilize all of their resources," Lock said.
 "Anything that can break that linkage between the three (applications, operating systems and servers) will probably find a lot of users willing [to try it]."